Is your model predicting the past?: Backward baselines

-Most classifiers, however, will be not be pure forward or pure backward predictors, but instead $h(X)$ will have some correlation with $Y$ that goes through $W$ and some correlation that is independent of $W$.
-By comparing the loss achieved by a classifier~$h$ to one of our backward baselines we can understand how close to a backward predictor the classifier is.
+\begin{definition}[Backward and forward prediction] A predictor~$h:\Xcal \to \Ycal$ is a (pure) backward predictor of $Y$ if $h(X)$ is conditionally independent of $Y$ given $W$.
+A predictor~$h:\Xcal \to \Ycal$ is a (pure) forward predictor of $Y$ if $h(X)$ is independent of $W$. \end{definition} Most classifiers will be not be pure forward or pure backward predictors, but instead $h(X)$ will have some correlation with $Y$ that goes through $W$ and some correlation that is independent of $W$.
+By comparing the loss achieved by a classifier~$h$ to one of our backward baselines, we can understand how close to a backward predictor the classifier is.

-While viewing context $W$ as a confounder of $X$ and $Y$ provides a natural motivating story, we note that the theory and application of backward baselines in the following do not actually assume a specific causal structure between $X,Y,$ and $W$.
+\paragraph{Backward prediction as random targeting.} Connecting Definition~\ref{def:backward} to our motivating question, we see that using a backward predictor as the basis for intervention on \emph{individuals} is fruitless.
+In particular, once we condition on a category defined by $W$, backward predictions $h(X)$ can be randomized across individuals with no loss. \begin{fact} Suppose $h:\Xcal \to \Ycal$ is a backward predictor.
+For any setting of the context $W = w$, consider a randomized prediction strategy, where $R_w$ is an independent random variable distributed as $h(X) \vert W=w$.
+Then, the loss of $h$ is equal to that of random prediction according to $R_w$.

+\end{fact} This fact follows immediately from the definition of backward prediction through conditional independence, but it gives a powerful conclusion.
+Given a predictor that uses the backward pathway through $W$, once we condition on a particular setting of $W=w$, then the predictions $h(X)$ may as well be randomly assigned.
+That is, using a backward predictor as the basis of intervention, is analogous to stereotyping according to the categories defined by $W$, and then targeting the intervention randomly within categories.